Arman Nur

 Arman Nur (Armenian: Արման Նուռ; born October 11, 1971) is an Armenian designer, jeweler, sculptor, and painter.
-In 2012, Nur was awarded the Armenian Ministry of Culture's Gold Medal, and in 2013, he got the President of Armenia's Movses Khorenatsi medal.
+In 2012, Nur was awarded the Armenian Ministry of Culture's Gold Medal, and in 2013, he received the President of Armenia's Movses Khorenatsi medal.

 Life and education

 Arman Nur was born in Yerevan on October 11, 1971.
 He studied at the ceramics department of the Yerevan Children's Aesthetics Development Center and at the Toros Roslin Institute of Applied Art, Faculty of Metal Design.
 He participated in courses at the Moscow Institute of Gemology for the study of precious stones, including identification and research.
 Nur also took classes at the Miami International University of Art and Design.

 In 1999, Nur founded the "Nur Design" creative studio.
 In 2015, he founded the Nur Art Gallery Yerevan.